 We found that over half (51%) of organizations no longer use many of their monitoring tools because they’re outdated, they can’t be integrated, they’re untrusted or because they lack the skills to operationalize them.
 This is actually a step in the right direction: organizations should be rationalizing their toolsets.
 But there needs to be an altogether more strategic approach if organizations are going to maximize the effectiveness of SecOps teams.

 What are the options?

 Of all the negative impacts of tool sprawl, alert overload is one of the most critical.
-It means analysts are unable to filter out the noise of false positives and low severity incidents to prioritise the signals that matter.
+It means analysts are unable to filter out the noise of false positives and low severity incidents to prioritize the signals that matter.
 The result is that serious breaches inevitably fly under the radar, allowing threat actors far longer than they should have inside targeted networks.
 In fact, it takes an average of 287 days to identify and contain a data breach today, according to IBM.

 SecOps teams need a single source of the truth to work from if they’re to do their job properly.
-That means data from multiple layers (endpoints, email, servers, networks, and cloud infrastructure) to which is applied intelligent analytics to correlate and prioritise alerts.
+That means data from multiple layers (endpoints, email, servers, networks, and cloud infrastructure) to which is applied intelligent analytics to correlate and prioritize alerts.
 It could be done in-house or outsourced to an expert provider.
 In fact, 92% of respondents said they’ve considered managed services for detection and response.

 However it’s done, this is the kind of approach to deliver effective SOC or SecOps-powered threat detection and response.
-Platforms like Trend Micro Vision One work to minimise cyber risk and provide a stable foundation on which to build digital transformation.
+Platforms like Trend Micro Vision One work to minimize cyber risk and provide a stable foundation on which to build digital transformation.